 The main shopping street in Cartagena is Calle Mayor, running from the port up into the town.
 The narrow streets around the city centre are full of unique clothes and gift shops, and there’s also a shopping mall if you want to visit some more well known stores.
 Espacio Mediterraneo Centro Comercial has all the popular high street shops like H&M, Zara, Primark, and more.

-For more ideas, and to book tickets, tours and experiences in Cartagena, visit Get Your Guide.
+For more ideas, and to book tickets, tours, experiences and activities in Cartagena, visit Get Your Guide.

 Pin for later: